The Fast Stochastic Matching Pursuit for Neutrino and Dark Matter Experiments: Laboratory test

 \section{Laboratory test}

-Zhang~et~al.~\cite{zhang_performance_2023} studied the performance of a new type of 8-inch MCP-PMT.
-This section re-analyzes the experimental data from their work to show the advantage of FSMP.
+This section re-analyzes the experimental data reported by Zhang~et~al.~\cite{zhang_performance_2023} to elucidate the resolution advantages of FSMP in the presence of pile-up PEs.
+In their study, they investigated the performance of a novel 8-inch MCP-PMT for JNE, conducting laboratory tests using laser light sources and CAEN V1751 1~GS/s 10-bit digitizer with effective number of bits $8.6$.
 The SER is obtained from Zhang's method.
-The light curve is substituted by the deconvolution result, as explained in \Cref{sec:fsmp-lucyddm}. $t_0$ is meaningless in this occasion, and only PE times are sampled with RJMCMC.
-The occupancy is $1/20$ so most waveforms contain only one PE.
-The PE times from FSMP sampling could be used to measure the transition time spread~(TTS).
+The intensity function is substituted with the deconvolution result, as explained in \zcref{sec:fsmp-lucyddm}. $t_0$ is meaningless on this occasion, and only PE times are sampled with RJMCMC.
+They could be used to measure the transition time spread~(TTS).

-\Cref{fig:test-mmse} shows a sample waveform.
-We choose a double PE one to show the functionality of FSMP.
-The sampled PE sequences are convolved with single PE response, restored and averaged to the orange waveform.
-FSMP fits all peaks of the waveform well.
-The histogram of PE-time samples are drawn on the figure, averaged by sampling step. \Cref{fig:test-late-pulse} shows PE samples of one PMT in a single run.
-It consists of a mean peak and some ``late pulses'' representing the different modes of PEs, and some dark noise covering the entire time window.
-The figures demonstrate that FSMP gives all PE times from waveforms, and provides a possibility to dig into the physical process quantitatively.
+We choose a sample waveform with double PEs to demonstrate the functionality of FSMP, as shown in \zcref{fig:test-mmse}.
+The sampled PE sequences from FSMP are convolved with the SER, restored, and averaged to the orange curve, which fits all peaks of the original waveform.
+The histogram of PE-time samples is drawn on the figure, averaged by sampling steps.
+It indicates that the standard deviation of each PE time remains below \SI{1}{\nano\second} when the temporal separation between PEs is less than \SI{10}{\nano\second}, meeting the requirements of JNE.